A classic fit

 |Apple TV support||Yes||Yes|

-Plus, Apple didn't change the look of AirPods at all from the first generation to the second.
-They have the same speaker placement, which doesn't necessarily work with all ears, and still only come in white.
-If you're hoping to show off how much cooler you are then everyone else with the latest AirPods, no one's going to be able to tell the difference.
+However, Apple didn't change the look of AirPods at all from the first generation to the second.
+They have the same speaker placement, which doesn't necessarily work with all ears (AirPods Pro may be a better contender for some), and still only come in white.
+If you're hoping to show off how much cooler you are than everyone else with the latest AirPods, no one's going to be able to tell the difference.
+But you could get some cool AirPods cases to add some style and flair to either generation of AirPods if you want.
+If you don't necessarily care that you have the real thing or not, you could even go the route of knockoff AirPods — most people won't be able to tell the difference, and you can save some dough in the process.

 With that being said, here are a few things for you to consider before making your final decision.